 The tower support some labels that can be moved around and ordered, depending on a character’s initiative order.

-The Cyberpunk Tower has a sci-fi/modern look, for immersive gaming, it’s appropriate for contemporary, cyberpunk and sci-fi settings, some characteristics:
+The Lovecraftian Tower has a weird and strange look, inspired by Lovecraft’s R’lyeh descriptions and Cthulhu, the patterns and shapes are somewhere between organic and geometric.
+Great for immersive gaming, it’s appropriate for contemporary, fantasy, horror and sci-fi settings, some characteristics:

 Its modularity permits to disassemble it for easier transportation.

 The flat base can be detached and used as an independent dice tray.

 Can also be used as a prop for wargaming, TTRPGs and dioramas

 This tower is HUGE!
 Final height is around 40cm (16″)!

 The standard arc labels cover a wide angle, in this way the tower can be placed on a corner or on one short side of the table and the players will be able to read the initiative from both long sides.

 Smaller Portable labels are included, they could be much lighter, in case only weak magnets are available.